tkidol/ST558-Project-1/README.md

 ### Penalty Mins by Player Tenure

-Mixd results among First & Last Placed teams but generally First Place teams show fewer PMs by season.
+Mixed results among First & Last Placed teams but generally First Place teams show fewer PMs by season.
 Could indicate “maturity” and recognition of importance of “staying out of the box” to winning over a long season.